webplatform/docs/html/elements/blockquote/index.md

 &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
 |Description=Quotation marks may be used to delineate between quoted text and annotations within a blockquote.
-For example, an in-line note provided by the author:
+|Code=&lt;!-- For example, an in-line note provided by the author: --&gt;
-|Code=&lt;figure&gt;
+&lt;figure&gt;
  &lt;blockquote&gt;
  "That monster custom, who all sense doth eat
  Of habit's devil," &lt;abbr title="et cetera"&gt;&c.&lt;/abbr&gt; not in Folio
  "What a falling off was there !
  From me, whose love was of that dignity
  That it went hand in hand even with the vow